pikvm/pikvm/docs/pass.md

 the video signal through itself until you need remote access via PiKVM In this case, PiKVM directs the video stream to the Web UI or VNC.

+!!! tip "Beta version"

+    This feature is in beta, so it requires manual activation.

 !!! info

     * The passthrough feature supports a screen resolution **up to 1920x1200** pixels.
     * Other PiKVM devices besides V4 Plus do not support the passthrough due to hardware limitations.

 This is shown more clearly below:

 <img src="pass.png" />

 -----
 ## Setting up the passthrough